keerthanakumar1510/keerthanakumar1510/README.md

 - 😄 My pronouns are: She/Her

-- 🔭 I’m currently working as a Data Engineer at Amazon.
+- 🔭 I'm passionate about all things data—how it's collected, how it's transformed, and most importantly, how it empowers better decisions.
+I’m currently working as a Senior Data Engineer at SoFi and an Ex-Amazonian.
 I love to keep up with the ever changing data landscape (one can try lol...😄)

 - 🌱 I’m currently learning
     - Modern Data Stack (Airflow, dbt, Snowflake)